katarina-zigova/katarina-zigova.github.io/_pages/research.md

 author_profile: true
 ---

 **My research interests** lie in the fields of economics of education and science, personnel and labor economics.
+- I am interested in how labor and education policies shape individual skills and decisions of firms and workers to invest in training.
+- I am also interested in the functioning of science.
+Thus, some of my research studies how journal policies and researchers’ characteristics affect quality of scientific reporting.
-I work empirically employing survey or observational data applying methods of causal inference, microeconometrics, spatial econometrics or meta-regression analysis.
+- I work empirically employing survey or observational data applying methods of causal inference, microeconometrics, spatial econometrics or meta-regression analysis.

-## Journal articles (selection):
+## Journal articles:

 Doucouliagos C., K. Zigova (2025) Minimum Wages and Human Capital Investment: A Meta-Regression Analysis, _British Journal of Industrial Relations_.
 [link<span>&#129133;</span>](http://doi.org/10.1111/bjir.12881)